-I am a qualified Counsellor working with young people and adults offering both long term and short term therapy.
+I am a qualified Counsellor working with adults offering both long term and short term therapy.
 I am Person Centred in my approach, and can offer help with a range of areas including :

 - eating disorders